igoramadas/jarbunq/README.md

 ## Features

 - Amazon.de: transfer order value from the Main account to the Amazon account based on order confirmation emails
-- LBB Amazon: make sure the Amazon account has enough funds to pay the LBB Amazon credit card invoice
+- LBB Amazon: make sure the Amazon account has enough funds to pay the LBB Amazon credit card bills
 - Auto save money for kilometers and elevation ridden on Strava, daily or weekly
 - Transfers can be fully automated, or as draft (with approval needed by the owner)
-- Everything is logged to the console by default, easily customized to log elsewhere
+- Everything logged to the console by default, easily customized to log elsewhere
+- Email notifications of failed actions and payments
-- File based JSON database
+- File based, non-frills JSON database

 ## Planned features